DevwellOrg/DevWellOpenSource/Topics/HTML and CSS/Courses/Getting Started With HTML and CSS/Lessons/001/lesson.md

+# Story: HAS-GSWHAS-000

-# Course Acceptance Criteria
+## Acceptance Criteria

-_As a user, I want to be able to see up to date career information about a software developer._
+**As a user, I want to be able to see up to date career information about a software developer on the internet.**

 ---

+_What's this about?
+At DevWell, we want our courses to mirror real-life development environments as closely as possible.
+In modern software development, many developers do something called 'Agile', which is a way of organising projects more efficiently._

+_As part of Agile, developers often work on 'Stories' that represent some piece of work that has an impact on a user.
+Hence the 'As a user...' structure of the Story acceptance criteria._

+_Our Stories are then split into 'Tasks' that are bits of technical work that move us towards completing the Story.
+Tasks have 'Subtasks' that have to be completed before that Task can be marked as 'DONE'._

+_When all the Tasks are 'DONE', the Story is also 'DONE'._

+_Each course is a Story.
+Each lesson is a Task.
+Each task can either be 'SELECTED FOR DEVELOPMENT', 'IN PROGRESS' or 'DONE'._

+_Note: There are many ways to implement Agile.
+This is just one of them._

+---

-# Lesson 1
+# Task: HAS-GSWHAS-001

+## Subtasks

+**Set up a placeholder webpage using HTML and CSS**

+# Status: SELECTED FOR DEVELOPMENT

 Right!
 Hi.
 Welcome.
 So, in this course, we are going to use HTML and CSS to build a basic webpage that can act as a starting developers resume.